Apply for the Regular Property Tax Deferment Program

 - Make sure you meet all program requirements by completing the eligibility calculator:

-- Pay any overdue property taxes from previous years, outstanding penalty and interest charges, and utility fees.
+- Pay any overdue property taxes from previous years, outstanding penalty and interest charges.
 Do not pay your current year taxes.

 - Claim your home owner grant (if eligible).